Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-Form I-612 is used by certain J-1 and J-2 exchange visitors to apply for a waiver of the two-year foreign residence requirement under Section 212(e) of the Immigration and Nationality Act, as described in the [J-1 Waiver Recommendation Application](/en/united-states/forms/ds-3035) guide, as described in the J-1 Exchange Visitor Visa guide.
+Form I-612 is used by certain J-1 and J-2 exchange visitors to apply for a waiver of the two-year foreign residence requirement under Section 212(e) of the Immigration and Nationality Act, as described in the [J-1 Waiver Recommendation Application](/en/united-states/forms/ds-3035) guide.

 Quick answers